binaryage/hints/_posts/2012-03-07-locate-the-mac-address-on-your-iphone.md

 date: 2012-03-07 09:45:00 -8
 ---

 Here is a simple tutorial on how to find your MAC address on your iPhone.
-Note: this is different from your Wifi address but can be found on the same screen.

-Step 1) Go to Settings > General > About and both of these tidbits of information are there.
+Step 1) Go to Settings > General > About.
+The tidbit of information you are looking for is actually called the "Wi-Fi address" on your device.
+Use that identifier for whatever network device that may need it.

 That was easy!
 Hope this helps you guys!